-The short version: Classic car insurance in Florida typically costs $200 to $600 per year, significantly less than standard auto insurance because specialty carriers factor in limited use.
-Augustyniak Insurance Group compares Hagerty, American Collectors, Safeco, Nationwide, and National General to find the right agreed value policy for your collector vehicle.
+The short version: Classic car insurance in Florida typically costs $200 to $600 per year.
+Augustyniak Insurance Group compares Hagerty, American Collectors, Nationwide, and National General to find the right agreed value policy for your collector vehicle.
 Get your quote or call (904) 268-3106.

 Updated April 2026

 Your classic car isn't just a way to get around.
 It's an investment, a hobby, and sometimes the thing you think about when you should be working.
-Whether it's a '69 Camaro, a numbers-matching Corvette, or a first-generation Mustang you've been restoring for three years, standard auto insurance wasn't built to protect it.
+Standard auto insurance wasn't built to protect it.

-At Augustyniak Insurance Group in Jacksonville, we write classic car and antique car insurance through five specialty carriers.
-We'll help you compare agreed value options, match your coverage to how you actually use the car, and make sure your liability limits are high enough to protect everything else you own.
+At Augustyniak Insurance Group in Jacksonville, we write classic car and antique car insurance through four specialty carriers.
+We compare agreed value options, match coverage to how you use the car, and make sure your liability limits protect everything else you own.

 "I have several collectable vehicles for pleasure use, my every day vehicles, and my home with Augustyniak Insurance Group.
 Julie always searches for the best deal between all the insurance companies that they work with.
 I have been a very satisfied customer for several years now."